-If you believe you have an employment contract that has been broken, please contact our firm by clicking on the link below, “Help Us Understand Your Case,” and completing the on-line Questionnaire.
-We will get back to you within 24-to-48 hours of receiving your questionnaire.
+If you believe you have an employment contract that has been broken, please contact our firm by clicking on the link below, “Submit Your Case,” and completing the online Questionnaire.
+We will do our best to get back to you within 24-to-48 hours of receiving your questionnaire.
 You may also give us a call directly at (856) 914-9200.